LionelDraghi/ArchiCheck/docs/index.md

 ![The code doesn't tell the whole story!](semantic_gap.png)

-Sooner or later, in large or complex developpement, someone will propose a patch adding an `ìmport` that compile fine, but is a complete violation of the architecture.
+Sooner or later, in large or complex development, someone will propose a patch adding an `import` that compile fine, but is a complete violation of the architecture.

 ![Architecture degradation over time](architecture_degradation.png)